 Follow along as we explore how smartphone technology has evolved over the last 20 years, and how it has impacted the way we do business.

-Let’s time travel all the way back to 1992.
+Let’s time-travel back to 1992.

 A lot of things happened that year:

-But in the middle of all that social and political change, 1992 was also the year that IBM unveiled the very first smartphone.
+However, in the middle of all that social and political change, 1992 was also the year that IBM unveiled the very first smartphone.

 Fast forward two years, and the device officially hit the market for a cool $1,100.
 After only six months, it had sold over 50,000 units.